Jetpack Stats Alternative: Migrating to Koko Analytics

 Since Jetpack Stats has been around for well over 10 years now, you may have a decade worth of data in there that you don’t want to part with.
 Because this data lives on Automattic’s server, exporting it is not as straightforward as copying some file or performing a database dump.

-Terence Eden recently dove into the WordPress.com API and found a way to “liberate your daily statistics from JetPack” and then importing this data into Koko Analytics.
+Terence Eden recently dove into the WordPress.com API and found a way to “liberate your daily statistics from JetPack” and then import this data into Koko Analytics.
 Inspired by his work, we turned this into a core feature for Koko Analytics so that you can now import data from Jetpack Stats without having to write a single line of code.

 To access this feature, ensure you are running Koko Analytics version 1.4.4 or later and head to the settings page over at WP Admin > Dashboard > Analytics > Settings.
 If you have Jetpack Stats enabled, you’ll find a notice at the top of the page with a link that takes you to the screen shown above.